 A less expensive, enjoyable but slow method is to cultivate a tree yourself; using seeds or cuttings.
 It will normally take around 3-5 years time before the tree can be trained, so you might want to do this as a side project (and buy a prebonsai to get started with training techniques already now).

 Now that we have either bought or cultivated a tree, it's time to get started with training, shaping and styling it.
 This is the creative part of growing Bonsai trees, as well as the difficult part.
-Nevertheless, although it took many decades to refine techniques like pruning and wiring to keep trees miniaturized, some basics can be taught and learned quite easily.
+Nevertheless, although it took many decades to refine techniques like pruning and wiring to keep trees miniaturized, some basics can be learned quite easily.
 Right now we will look at the basics of pruning and wiring, but make sure to read the "train" section for more detailed information on these subjects.

 Let's begin with looking at the single most important technique to Bonsai; pruning.
 Pruning is crucial in keeping trees miniaturized as well as to shape them.
 The goal ultimately is to create a Bonsai that resembles nature as close as possible.
 Timing-wise the spring and summer are the seasons to proceed with significant pruning; though this will depend on the type of tree you have.
 Make sure to buy a good concave cutter when pruning thick branches.
 The hollow wounds these cutters leave behind heal much better than normal cutters would.
 Though it is impossible to tell you which branches to prune to form your tree without actually seeing it, it helps to look at some example bonsai progressions, and start from there.
 Some examples of instances in which a branch should normally be removed include: